 - All users can add public tags.
 This means that all users that the reflection is shared with can add and remove the public tags associated with it.

 NOTE: If you change this permission, remember to click 'Update' to save the changes.

-Just type into the bar to add a tag.
-Click on it in the list that appears as you type or press the tab key on your keyboard to attach the tag to that reflection.
-To remove a tag, click on the X that is to the left-hand side of it.
+Type into the bar to add a tag.
+Click the tag in the list that appears as you type, or press the tab key on your keyboard to attach the tag to that reflection.
+To remove a tag, click on the 'x' that is to the left-hand side of it.